-The girl, hert to him glanced somberly at Myrtle and slid closer to the boy, appearing already to have grown from his side.
+The girl, next to him, glanced somberly at Myrtle and slid closer to the boy, already appearing to have grown from his side.

-"How y'all?" said Myrtle, scooting in, mesmerized by the length and tone of the girl's golden legs.
-She was wearing white short-shorts, and from her cropped how shirt up, her body appeared too short for her legs.
-Her hair was golden and full.
-Mathodically, she chewed gum, holding when her slow eyes came to rest on Myrtle, on the boy, on the dash, where a broken pack of Dentine lay.
-Myrtle watched her, thinking how usually the girls popped gum while their eyes cut uneasily.
-(Myrtle could no more help making comparisons than she could lying.)
+"How yall?" said Myrtle, scooting in, mesmerized by the length and tone of the girl's golden legs.
+She was wearing white short-shorts, Myrtle observed, and from her cropped-top knit shirt up, her body appeared too short for her legs.
+Her hair was golden - natural gold, Myrtle observed - cropped and full.
+Methodically, she chewed gum, holding when her slow eyes came to rest on Myrtle, the boy, the dash, where a broken pack of Dentine lay.
+Myrtle watched her, thinking how usually they popped gum while their eyes cut uneasily.

-"Looks like we got us a witness," the boy said, bulling up and turning around at the beer joint, heading back to Georgia.
+"Looks like we got us a witness," the boy said, pulling up and turning around at the beer joint, heading back to Georgia.

 "That's me," Myrtle said, trying to locate an ashtray without gum wrappers to stub out her cigarette.
 Finding none, she flipped it out the open window.
-"I'm your Aunt Martha," she said, leaning toward the girl and courting.
+"I'm your Aunt Martha," she said to the girl, leaning toward her and chortling.

-The girl greed at her, squinting her clear green eyes, and placed her hand on the boy's knee.
+The girl gazed at her, squinting her clear green eyes, and placed her hand on the boy's knee dazedly looking off.
 Her hard little nose brought to mind that of a molded rubber doll - hardly any nostril.
 Not a day over fifteen, Myrtle thought, enviously inspecting her long delicate neck, her tender throat, the downy blonde hair on her arms.

 "My name's Pete," said the boy, driving with one hand.
-With the hand, he jostled the shoulder of the girl, periodically squeezing.
+The other hand jostled the shoulder of the girl, periodically squeezing.
 Proudly, he looked down at her head.
-"And this here's
+"And this is my little wife-to-be, Nanette."

-"Nice to meet you," Myrtle said, Folling up the window to keep from ruining her hair.
+"Nice to meet you," Myrtle said, rolling up the window to keep from ruining her hair.
 "Ain't it hot?"

-"I tell you!" and the boy peering into the road that opened into gaps of sun and shade.
-Again, he looked down at the girl, the crown of his flat top hair showing a vulgar bald spot in his pinkish-blonde hair.
+"I tell you!" said the boy, peering into the road that received them into gaps of sun and shade.
+Again, he looked down at the girl, the crown of his flat-top haircut exhibiting a vulgar bald spot in his pinkish-blonde hair.

-They'd have some pretty babies, thought Myrtle.
-"So y'all taking the big step, huh?" she said.
+They'd have some pretty babies, Myrtle thought.
+"So, yall taking the big step, huh?" she said.

-"Mighty right!" he said, still adoring the girl, who was absently fondline his knee while listening to the radio crooning "Smoke Gets in Your Eyes."
-He clenched his teeth and nosed her hair dreamily.
+"Mighty right!" he said, still adoring the girl, who was absently fondling his knee while listening, as though with her eyes, to the radio crooning "Smoke Gets in Your Eyes."
+He chenched his teeth and nosed her hair dreamily.
 She lifted her eyes to his, maintaining the same veiled expression, yet emanating a hot earnest yearning, as of adventure or coming to terms with something yet untapped.

 "Love birds," teased Myrtle, unable to think of anything else to say.
-And didn't she always say in while thinking wouldn't last?
-Myrtle, herself - something of an expert - had been in and out of love at least a dozen times in no less than the last one in Tennessee hadn't worked out, she'd decided to quit with marriage and go on with relationships.
-Though now, she didn't bother to call them love.
+And didn't she always say it while thinking it wouldn't last?
+Myrtle, herself - something of an expert - had been in and out of love at least a dozen times in no less than a dozen different states, and when the last one in Tennessee hadn't worked out, she'd decided to quit with marriage and go on with relationships.
+Though now, she didn't bother to call them love, just necessity,

-"Where bouts y'all from?" she said.
+"Where bouts yall from?" she said.